Due to your generous support, we are funding PhD student, James Thetford.

 Men of African ethnicity exhibit a 60% higher lifetime incidence with twice the mortality from prostate cancer compared to their white counterparts.
 The reasons for this are not clear.
 Data looking at ethnic differences in other cancer types has shown a clear link between the patient’s microbiome with prognosis and how they respond to treatment.
 James is conducting the first UK-based study investigating whether racial differences in microbiome are associated with prostate cancer among Black, White and Asian men.

-James has obtained a cohort of over 100 post-prostatectomy specimens (surgical removal of the prostate) from patients of different ethnicities with stage 3 prostate adenocarcinoma from 3 different NHS Trusts: The Royal Surrey, North Bristol and the Royal Marsden.
-Investigations are ongoing to profile the prostate microbiome, the communities of microorganisms living within the prostate and how these microbes may differ between the tumour areas and normal prostate tissue.
-James will also identify any ethnic-specific differences in the microbiome profiles of these prostate cancer tissues.
+James has obtained 114 post-prostatectomy specimens (surgical removal of the prostate) from patients of different ethnicities with stage 3 prostate adenocarcinoma from 3 different NHS Trusts: The Royal Surrey, North Bristol and the Royal Marsden.
+The prostatectomy samples have been dissected into cancer and normal non cancerous samples which have now undergone shotgun metagenomic sequencing to investigate the bacterial microbiome.
+These investigations will profile the prostate microbiome, the communities of microorganisms living within the prostate and how these microbes may differ between the tumour areas and normal prostate tissue.

 Specific microorganisms have been linked to prostate cancer initiation and progression via the effect on several cancer-related processes, including the tumour immune microenvironment.
 Thus, in parallel to studying the microbiome, we are also investigating the immune response within the same tissues using a state-of-the-art imaging platform in collaboration with a global biotechnology company, Miltenyi Biotec.
 Their ‘spatial biology’ technology allows analysis of hundreds of different markers of the immune response allowing us to achieve a more detailed picture of the immune response in prostate cancer specimens from selected Black-African, Black-Caribbean, Asian and White-British patients.